DineshRout779/chit-chat/README.md

-# CHit-chat
+# Chit-chat

-A chat application built using React, nodejs and socket.io.
+A chat application built using React, nodejs and socket.io where users can send and receive messages one-to-one and group chat(under development 🔨).

 ## Features